Scott Levene

-Scott Levene (born August 31, 1995) is a retired American professional soccer player who played as a goalkeeper for Memphis 901 and New York Red Bulls II in the USL Championship.
+Scott Jordan Levene (born August 31, 1995) is an American retired professional soccer player who played as a goalkeeper for Memphis 901 FC and New York Red Bulls II in the USL Championship.
 Before turning professional, he played for the University of Connecticut.

 Career

 College & Youth

 Levene played four years of college soccer at the University of Connecticut between 2014 and 2017.
 He red-shirted in 2013.

 During his time, he started in 70 consecutive games keeping 31 clean sheets.

-While in college, Levene also appeared for Premier Development League side K-W United FC in 2017.
+While in college, Levene also appeared for Premier Development League side K–W United FC in 2017.

 Professional

 On March 22, 2018, Levene signed for United Soccer League side New York Red Bulls II.